Krista Frahm

 Comprehensive content – Make sure the course teaches you how to write blogs, websites, sales pages, funnels, social media, landing pages, white pages, etc. You don’t want to pay for a course and then find out it doesn’t cover the areas of copy you end up finding most interesting.

 Excellent reviews – read the reviews and search online for opposing views on the course.
 Connect with people who are currently in the course and see what they say.
+Just watch out for the Reddit reviews… often they’re from people who have never taken the course.

 Q & A sessions or access to an expert – Joining a course and group that has the opportunity to ask your specific questions will be immensely valuable.
 Sometimes you just won’t understand something until you’re experiencing the challenge, and when the solution is applied to your problem, growth occurs.